commial/experiments/windows-defender/ASR/README.md

 fffff801`beb3ef43
 ```

-(This method is also documented [here](https://qiita.com/msmania/items/19547606b9c197c64d70) or [here](https://github.com/Mattiwatti/PPLKiller/pull/6#issuecomment-346198366), and on some cheating forums :) )
+(This method is also documented [here](https://qiita.com/msmania/items/19547606b9c197c64d70) and [here](https://github.com/Mattiwatti/PPLKiller/pull/6#issuecomment-346198366), and on some cheating forums :) )

 Now we can set a breakpoint on `IsHipsRuleEnabled`.
-Asking for a scan on a file, our breakpoint is reached; looking at the call stack, it indeed comes from the Lua interpretor, especially the `luaD_precall` and `luaD_call` functions.
+Upon manually scanning a file, our breakpoint is reached; looking at the call stack, it indeed comes from the Lua interpretor, especially the `luaD_precall` and `luaD_call` functions.

 ### Decompiling the scripts

 Let's extract the script starting at `\x1bLua`.
-If we try to decompile it using standard tools as [luadec](https://github.com/viruscamp/luadec), we unfortunately fail on:
+Trying to decompile it using standard tools as [luadec](https://github.com/viruscamp/luadec) unfortunately fails on:
 ```
 out.1.luac: bad header in precompiled chunk
 ```

 Still, the project is working on sample scripts compiled with `lua-5.1`.

-Digging into the format, using [A No-Frills Introduction to Lua 5.1 VM Instructions](http://luaforge.net/docman/83/98/ANoFrillsIntroToLua51VMInstructions.pdf) ([mirror](http://underpop.free.fr/l/lua/docs/a-no-frills-introduction-to-lua-5.1-vm-instructions.pdf)), the difference seems to be in the header and data structure sizes.
+Digging into the format, according to [A No-Frills Introduction to Lua 5.1 VM Instructions](http://luaforge.net/docman/83/98/ANoFrillsIntroToLua51VMInstructions.pdf) ([mirror](http://underpop.free.fr/l/lua/docs/a-no-frills-introduction-to-lua-5.1-vm-instructions.pdf)), the difference seems to be in the header and data structure sizes.

 Using a [naive script](https://github.com/commial/experiments/tree/master/windows-defender/lua), one can convert the Lua from VDM files into a precompiled script that `luadec` can deal with.